 ECDIS Legend

-The ECDIS chart legend containing the following elements should be available for display at the position selected by the Mariner.
+The ECDIS chart legend containing the following elements should be available for display of values derived from a position selected by the Mariner.
 Table C-23 indicates which ENC data elements should be used.

 NOTE: The legend is currently described in terms of elements of the Dataset Identification (DSID) record in dataset headers in the ISO 8211 encoding as well as dataset discovery metadata because neither the dataset header nor discovery metadata contain all the elements of the legend.